jcrangel/periodic_fix_points/README.md

-## This project finds the fixed periodic points using thealgorithm made by Wei :
+## This project finds the periodic fixed points for an ODE system using the algorithm:
 Hsiu-Chuan Wei
 A modified numerical method for bifurcations of fixed points of ODE systems with periodically pulsed inputs